-The way the story goes, a woman was filling the box with popcorn when out came a dead rat.
+The way the story goes, the popcorn was in large bags hung from the ceiling in the shipping department.
+A woman was filling a box with popcorn when out came a dead rat.
 After composing herself and being frustrated with the situation, she pickup up the "evidence" and marched over to Howard's desk but found him gone.
 She left the rat along with a note that said something to the effect of "fix this situation or find me a different job".

 Click on the image to view the PDF of the patent.

 This May 1962 TekTalk excerpt indicates Dow Corning originated the process but Tektronix improved on it for its use as packing material.